Background

 Renovations included:

-The City of Owatonna's police and fire department facilities have served the community well, but the buildings are aging and are increasingly becoming insufficient to meet current public safety standards, the needs of first responders, and the essential services they provide.
+The City of Owatonna's police and fire department facilities have served the community well, but the buildings are aging and do not meet modern public safety standards, the needs of first responders, and the essential services they provide.

 The City appointed a Public Safety Task Force in early 2024 to conduct a detailed assessment of its public safety facilities to identify deficiencies and evaluate options for modernization and improvement.